AUMSA/2020-MSA-content/Azure & Cloud Fundamentals/README.md

 - [Power BI learning Path](https://docs.microsoft.com/en-us/learn/paths/create-use-analytics-reports-power-bi/) - 10 Points

-** If you have already done [MS Learning Path: Azure Fundamentals](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/) then you would still get 15 points.
-However we recommend Azure IoT path.
+** If you have already done [MS Learning Path: Azure Fundamentals](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/) then you would still get 15 points as there was a mistake in the document.
+We wouldn't penalize you for not doing the Azure Iot Learning Path.
+However we recommend doing it.

 **Project**
 - Create your own solution using IoT hub and visualise data using Power BI - 75 Points